 Content: Though brief, the Rite of Committal assists the bereaved at this most difficult time.
 This rite includes a short Scriptural verse, the prayer of committal, intercessions, Lord’s Prayer and a blessing.
 The lowering of the body into the grave or placement in the tomb or crematorium may take place following the prayer of committal or at the conclusion of the rite.
 A song affirming hope in the resurrection may conclude this rite.
 Those who wish may offer some gesture of leave-taking at this time.

 Though secondary, these rites are helpful in accompanying the mourners at times of transition and through the various stages of facing the reality of death.

 - Gathering in the presence of the body.
-As the family gathers in the presence of the body for the first time, the pastoral minister is present to offer prayer and support.
+As the family gathers in the presence of the body for the first time, the pastoral minister’s presence offers prayer and support for the family.
 This rite consists of a short passage from Scripture, a psalm, sprinkling with holy water, and the Lord’s Prayer.

 - Transfer of the body to the church or to the place of committal.
 This rite supports the family and friends as they prepare to take the body to the church or place of committal.
 It consists of a brief Scripture verse, litany, the Lord’s Prayer and a concluding prayer.